-The CIDOC CRM contains classes and logical of groups of properties [43].
-Those groups have to do with notions of participation, parthood and structure, location, assessment and identification, purpose, motivation, use etc. These properties have put Temporal Entities and with it events in a central place, as symbolically shown in Fig.3.
+The CIDOC CRM can be described in the traditional way classes-first.
+This has been done in the main definition document [42] and in [2].
+In the practical work, it has been created discussing logical of groups of properties [43].
+Those groups have to do with notions of participation, parthood and structure, location, assessment and identification, purpose, motivation, use etc. Let us give an overview: The application of the above presented methodology has put Temporal Entities and with it events in a central place, as symbolically shown in Fig.3.